First Measurement of Charged Current Muon Neutrino-Induced $K^+$ Production on Argon using the MicroBooNE Detector

 As the first quantitative measurement of $K^{+}$ production on argon nuclei, this analysis will impact nuclear, neutrino, and proton decay research on two fronts.
-First, it provides background constraints for future nucleon decay experiments.
-Atmospheric neutrinos can also produce a $K^{+}$ along with other particles, mimicking the signature of $p \rightarrow \nu K^{+}$ decay.
-Thus, neutrino-induced $K^{+}$ production serves as a background for proton decay studies.
+First, it provides background constraints in future $p \rightarrow \nu K^{+}$ nucleon decay experiments.
 Second, this measurement provides input to improve neutrino generator models.
 In the case of bound proton decay, the $K^{+}$ is generated within the nucleus and may interact with other nucleons as it escapes.
 These interactions can decrease the detected momentum of the $K^{+}$ in the detector and may also eject nucleons from the nucleus.

 Charged-current neutrino-induced $K^+$ production occurs through three interaction modes: (1) \textit{single kaon production}, where a CC interaction produces a single kaon with a production energy threshold of $E_{\nu_\mu}$ $\geq$ 0.79 GeV, and strangeness is not conserved ($|\Delta S|=1$); (2) \textit{associated kaon production}, where both a kaon and a hyperon are produced, with a threshold of $E_{\nu_\mu}$ $\geq$ 1.2 GeV, and strangeness is conserved; and (3) \textit{coherent production}, where only one kaon is produced in the final state, and the target nucleus remains intact after the neutrino interaction.
 Figure \ref{fig:evd} shows an event candidate of CC $\nu_\mu$ kaon production recorded in MicroBooNE data.
 The kaon decays at rest into a 388 MeV energy muon, which subsequently decays into a Michel electron.